Version: 0.14

 Thinking translates logos (λόγος).
 Human life is saturated with language and the Thinking that lies behind language.
 These phenomena, two sides of the same coin, are the core meanings of the multifaceted Greek word logos.
 Thinking in the widest sense is the distinctive mode of Awareness for human beings; specific applications and developments of Thinking include Inquiry, Deliberation, Understanding, Insight, Wisdom, and Sagacity.
 [Traditionally rendered as Reason.]

 Trait translates hexis (ἕξις).
-A Trait builds upon one or more human Capacities to establish a stable and well-developed pattern or practice of Activity.
+A Trait builds upon one or more human Abilities to establish a stable and well-developed pattern or practice of Activity.
 All Thrivings of Character and Thinking are Traits, but not all Traits are Thrivings — for example, both Understanding and Insight are Traits, as are all of the various Crafts that human beings have developed.
 All of these Traits are acquired and improved through instruction, correction, use, and reflection.
 [Traditionally rendered as Habit.]

 Truth translates alētheia (ἀλήθεια).
 Truth is the Target of all Thinking.
 To grasp truth (aletheia) is to lack (a-) forgetting (lethe) and thus to have steadfast Understanding and Awareness of the world or some aspect thereof.
-The only way do this is to engage in the Activity of applying your Understanding of things, both in intellectual Inquiry and in practical Doing.
+The only way do this is to engage in the Activity of applying your Understanding of things, both in intellectual Inquiry and in action-oriented Doing.

 Upbringing translates ethismos (ἐθισμός).
 Upbringing is the process of learning, as a child and adolescent, the social customs that provide a foundation for fully developing the Traits of Character and Thinking as an adult.
 [Traditionally rendered as Habituation.]

 Want translates thumos (θυμός).
-Beyond the more basic Reaching of Need that even plants have, animals also have Wants, which arise because animals have Capacities both for perceptual Awareness and for movement from place to place.
+Beyond the more basic Reaching of Need that even plants have, animals also have Wants, which arise because animals have Abilities both for perceptual Awareness and for movement from place to place.
 Thus animals can pursue things they perceive as Good or beneficial and avoid things they perceive as Bad or harmful.
 When a Want is extreme or unnatural, I translate the word thumos as Indulgence.
 [Traditionally rendered as Spirit.]

 Way of Being translates eidos (εἶδος).
 A thing's Way of Being is its underlying pattern of existence; for humans and other animals this is the organism's Way of Life.
 [Traditionally rendered as Form.]

 Way of Life translates bios (βίος).
-An animal's Way of Life consists of its characteristic methods of finding food, reproducing, raising its young, acting within its environment, interacting with other members of its species, and the like.
+An animal's Way of Life consists of its characteristic Activities, specifically methods of finding food, reproducing, raising its young, acting within its environment, interacting with other members of its species, and the like.
 In particular, there is a continuum from solitary to highly Social creatures, with human beings at the latter end of the spectrum.